 Local authorities establish the rules on opening indoor pool facilities and nationally the rules are very inconsistent.
 Each swim facility owner or manager needs to consult and follow local authorities’ rules that govern its facility.

 Desert Aire team members have served on several indoor pool facility ventilation committees, including the CDC’s Model Aquatic Health Code and have kept current on the on-going discussion of the impact of COVID-19 on indoor pools.
+We've kept up to date to respond to the question, "Are indoor pools safe during COVID-19?"

 The following is from the CDC’s “Considerations for Public Pools, Hot Tubs, and Water Playgrounds During COVID-19” regarding ventilation from the CDC.gov website updated July 15, 2020.